rsksmart/devportal-1.0/content/rsk-devportal/guides/two-way-peg-app/pegout/status.md

 **Sent:** The amount in RBTC sent.

-**Transaction hash:** The hash of the transaction in the RSK network.
+**Transaction hash:** The hash of the transaction in the Rootstock network.

 ---
 ### Bitcoin side